Pineapple Orange Pitcher Drink — For a Crowd

 Ingredients

-• Zest of 1 orange (outer orange layer only, added off heat)
+• Zest of 1 orange — orange layer only, no white pith; added off heat

-• Zest of 1 lemon (outer orange layer only, added off heat)
+• Zest of 1 lemon — yellow layer only, no white pith; added off heat

 • 2 pinches fine sea salt